-Before becoming a scientist Dr. Korotev worked as a paper boy, furniture deliverer and installer, dish washer, playground instructor, factory worker, and as a scrap-metal torch man.
+Before becoming a scientist Dr. Korotev worked as a paper boy, furniture deliverer and installer, dish washer, playground instructor, factory worker, and scrap-metal torch man.
 He regards himself as a pretty good photographer and cook.
 In his spare time he’s an avid birder.
 You can read more about him here.

 Dr. Korotev’s main interest in meteorites is with that small fraction (less than 1 in 1000) of meteorites that is from the Moon.
 Dr. Korotev is not a geologist, which means he doesn’t know as much as he should about terrestrial rocks.
 He is also not really a meteoriticist, which means that he also doesn’t know as much about ‘regular’ meteorites (the other >99.9%) as he might.
 However, he does know some real geologists and meteoriticists and he does ask them questions when he is stumped, which happens a lot.
 Dr. Korotev has personally found many meteorites in Antarctica but he has never found one anywhere else.
-He has seen lots of meteorites, but he hasn’t seen them all.
-On a cold evening in 1989 when his ANSMET team mates showed him the two stones of the MAC 88104/5 lunar meteorite in the field and asked “What do you think about this one?,” he not only did not instantly recognize them as Moon rocks, he said that they weren’t meteorites at all.
+He has seen lots of meteorites but he hasn’t seen them all.
+On a cold evening in January, 1989 when his ANSMET team mates showed him the two stones of the MAC 88104/5 lunar meteorite in the field and asked “What do you think about this one?,” he not only did not instantly recognize them as Moon rocks, he said that they weren’t meteorites at all.
 He likes to think he’s wiser now.

 He hopes that everybody who reads these web sites will find a lunar meteorite and send him a piece first.

 Dr. Korotev collecting a meteorite in Antarctica.
 Photo credit: Roberta Score

 Dr. Korotev’s lunar meteorite “to-do” board, November, 2008